Dunure castle’s sunset

 I then realised there was still more beauty to see as we walked further up the park towards the sun and Ailsa Craig.
 Wow!

-This huge star called the sun was slowly sinking into our ocean.
+This huge star called the sun was slowly sinking into the sea.
 It was the most beautiful, soul finding sunset I’d ever seen with my own eyes.

 It was gone … just for a wee while though.
-Tomorrow was another day.
+Tomorrow it will be back for another day, hopefully.

 We walked back to our car via part of the Ayrshire coastal path.
 Dusk was upon us.